2009 Senior Open Championship

 The 2009 Senior Open Championship was a senior major golf championship and the 23rd Senior Open Championship, held on 23–26 July at Sunningdale Golf Club in Sunningdale, England.
 It was the first Senior Open Championship played at the course and the seventh Senior Open Championship played as a senior major championship.

 Loren Roberts won after a playoff over Fred Funk and Mark McNulty.
 It was Roberts' fourth senior major championship victory.

 Venue

 The event was the first Senior Open Championship played at Sunningdale Golf Club.
-It took place at the clubs Old Course, which was designed by The Open Championship winner Willie Park Jr. and opened in 1901.
+It took place at the club's Old Course, which was designed by The Open Championship winner Willie Park Jr. and opened in 1901.

 Course layout

 Field

-The field consisted of 144 competitors; 139 professionals and five amateurs.
+The field of 144 competitors included139 professionals and five amateurs.

 18-hole stroke play qualifying rounds were held on Monday, 21 July, on three places in England, Berkshire Golf Club, Camberley Heath and Mill Ride Golf Club, for players who were not already exempt.
 The 28 leading players from the qualifying competitions joined the 116 exempt players for the championship.

-77 players made the 36-hole cut, 76 professionals and one amateur.
+The 77 players who made the 36-hole cut included 76 professionals and one amateur.
 Paul Simson finished leading amateur at tied 58th.